 How exactly does the Corellia plot work?
 Imperial players basically take Corellia for The Empire, yet the Republic side is them driving The Empire off of the planet.
 Is it kind of like Balmorra, where the Imperial players take the planet for the Empire, only for the Republic players to arrive afterwords and run the empire off the planet?

 The Republic World Campaign is set a few days to a few weeks after the Imperial campaign.
 The Empire is finishing off the last defenders of Corellia, the Republic is bringing the reinforcements.
-It really is like Balmorra, and it ends in a canonical Republic victory, and further story developments bring up how the crushing defeat the Empire suffered at Corellia turned the tide of the war.
+It really is like Balmorra, and it ends in a canonical Republic victory, and further story developments bring up how the crushing defeat the Empire suffered at Corellia turned the tide of the war (something like 10% of their entire fleet lost) as well as the resulting desperate situation the Empire is now in.

 For that matter, the class stories take place at wildly different times.
-At the very least, the Bounty Hunter class story is completely done before the Republic world story even starts (elsewise Janarus would still be in charge), and it's generally agreed that the Jedi Consular's Corellia quests are the final class story chronologically speaking.
+At the very least, the Bounty Hunter class story is completely done before the Republic world story even starts (elsewise Janarus would still be in charge), and it's generally agreed that the Jedi Consular's Corellia quests are the final class story chronologically speaking (though the Jedi Knight defeating the Emperor still takes place after the Jedi Consular's Corellia story).

 So from the above, who owns Quesh then?